-The mouth is the starting point of the digestive process, so it is important that it be clean, or you will end up ingesting germs and other impurities along with the food.
+The mouth is the starting point of the digestive process, so it is important that it is clean, or you will end up ingesting germs and other impurities along with the food.

-It is when the harmful bacteria outnumber the healthy ones that this equilibrium gets disturbed, compromising your oral health and leading to problems such as foul breath, cavities, gum disease, and even tooth loss.
+When the harmful bacteria outnumber the healthy ones, this equilibrium is disturbed, compromising your oral health and causing problems such as foul breath, cavities, gum disease, and even tooth loss.

 Negligence in oral hygiene can be the source of various ailments that can affect not just your oral health but also your overall health.

 Bad breath, also called halitosis, results from the buildup of calculus, which is calcified dental plaque.
-These hard calculus deposits hold bacteria, which over a period, produce bad breath and also cause gum disease.
+These hard calculus deposits hold bacteria, which produce bad breath and cause gum disease over time.

-Tooth decay, on the other hand, is the erosion of the hard outer layer of teeth called “enamel.”
-Your teeth enamel is constantly covered with a sticky biofilm of bacteria called plaque, which is repeatedly washed away by the saliva formed in your mouth.
+Tooth decay is the erosion of the hard outer layer of the teeth called “enamel.”
+Tooth enamel is constantly covered with a sticky biofilm of bacteria called plaque, which is repeatedly washed away by the saliva formed in your mouth.

 When you consume something with sugar in it, the plaque bacteria react with the sugars to release acid.
 This acid sticks to the enamel due to the adhesive nature of plaque and slowly demineralizes the dental structure over time.

 The result is cavities and tooth caries, which can be serious and painful and require expensive dental procedures to be fixed.

 Brushing your teeth twice a day, along with flossing, is the bare minimum for any oral care routine.
 However, these tools may fail to reach every corner of the mouth.

 This is where a mouthwash comes in handy, as it can easily rinse the hard-to-reach nooks and crannies of the oral cavity.